nicosantangelo/sublime-jasmine/README.md

 ## Commands

-### Toggle between code and spec
+### Switch between code and spec

 This command will open the spec or source file that has the same path of the active view file.
 If you're looking at a source file and the package can't find any specs, it'll display a list of possible directories to create a new one.

-To run this command, you can use `ctrl+.` or `ctrl+shift+.` (this last one will toggle using a split view), or select `Jasmine: Switch between code and spec`.
+To run this command, you can use `ctrl+.`/`super+.` or `ctrl+shift+.`/`super+shift+.`, this last one will open a split view.
+Also you can select `Jasmine: Switch between code and spec` from the command palette.

 ### Create spec file

-This command is exactly the same as running `toggle` and not finding specs.
+This command is exactly the same as running `Jasmine: Switch between code and spec` and not finding specs.

 It doesn't have a key binding, but you can use `jasmine_create_spec` as a command name, like this:

 `{ "keys": ["KEYS"], "command": "jasmine_create_spec", "args": { "split_view": false } }`

+### (legacy) Switch between code and spec

+Runs the command from [@gja](https://github.com/gja) package, found in [run_jasmine.py](https://github.com/gja/sublime-text-2-jasmine/blob/master/run_jasmine.py).

+If you want to setup a keybinding for it, you can use:

+`{ "keys": ["KEYS"], "command": "legacy_jasmine_switch" }`

 ### Command Settings